Gnefil/Gnefil/README.md

 ## Education and Experience
 - Distinction level (expected) Master of Science in Artificial Intelligence 📖 at the University College London.
 Master's thesis 📜 on perceptual-guided steganography, consisting of effective hiding payload in images, and embedding data aided by human visual system.
 Mentored and supervised by: Dr Kaan Akşit.
 - Yearly placement at MSD as a Bioinformatic Scientist 🔬.
 Supported and tackled many drug-discovery challenges in computational biology spaces, 🧬 mainly on Protein-Protein Interaction Networks.
 Mentored and supervised by Dr Wei Wei.
 - First Class Honours 🎓 Bachelor of Science in Computer Science (HCI) 📖 at the University of Manchester.
+Stellify Award ☄️.
 Bachelor's dissertation 📜 on *A Comparative Study of Motor Imagery Approaches in EEG-based Brain-Computer Interfaces*.
 Mentored and supervised by: Dr Oliver Rhodes.
 - Workshop executive in data science society, software engineer summer internship, AD brain network spreading models, PEFT in LLMs, etc.
 - Experience in ML dev and prod, data analysis and processing, web dev, LLM and CV.